BlaiseTara/BlaiseTara/README.md

-**I sometimes write code using:**
+**I write code using:**
  - Python
  - C++
  - JavaScript
+ - C#
+ - GdScript
+ - Kotlin with Android Studio
+(I'm not 100% fluent in all these languages but I do know how to use them)

 **I also like to use Game Engines like:**
  - Godot
  - Unity

 **Some other things I like:**
- - Electrical Engineering Stuff
+ - Electrical Engineering
- - Arduino
+ - Arduino Microcontrollers
- - Raspberry PI
+ - Raspberry PI Computers
  - Game Dev (PC and Mobile)
- - Digital Art
+ - Digital Drawing / Normal Drawing